 material expenditure is required for a necessary upgrade, which First Gas reasonably considers is not justified by the DNC Charges it obtains,

-where, for the purposes of this section 14.6, DNC Charges for those 12 Months will be the aggregate DNC Charges for the relevant Delivery Zone multiplied by the metered quantity of that Delivery Point and divided by the aggregate metered quantity of that Delivery Zone.
+where, for the purposes of this section 14.7, in relation to Delivery Zones, DNC Charges for those 12 Months will be the aggregate DNC Charges for the relevant Delivery Zone multiplied by the metered quantity of that Delivery Point and divided by the aggregate metered quantity of that Delivery Zone.

-In the circumstances described in section 14.6, First Gas will consult the Interconnected Party to ascertain whether the likelihood of future Gas demand being sufficient to generate DNC Charges at least equal to First Gas’ reasonable estimate of the future average annual operating and maintenance costs of that Delivery Point (Ongoing DP Cost).
-If the Interconnected Party is unaware of any such demand, and either no longer requires the Delivery Point or is unwilling to pay First Gas the Ongoing DP Cost (including any necessary upgrade costs), First Gas may close the Delivery Point down on the expiry of 20 Business Days’ notice.
+In the circumstances described in section 14.7, First Gas will consult the Interconnected Party to determine whether it considers there is any reasonable likelihood of demand for transmission services being sufficient to generate DNC Charges at least equal to First Gas’ reasonable estimate of the future average annual operating and maintenance costs of that Delivery Point (Ongoing DP Cost).
+If the Interconnected Party is unaware of any such future demand, and either does not require the Delivery Point to be kept open or is unwilling to pay the fee determined by First Gas to cover the Ongoing DP Cost, First Gas may close the Delivery Point down on the expiry of 20 Business Days’ notice and terminate this Agreement in respect of that Delivery Point accordingly.

 Consequences of termination